jsonx-org/java/README.md

 1. Definition of a normative contract between a producer and consumer of JSON documents.
 1. Validation of JSON documents conforming to a respective <ins>schema document</ins>.
-1. Java class binding API for JSON documents conforming to a respective <ins>schema document</ins>.
+1. Java class runtime API for JSON documents conforming to a respective <ins>schema document</ins>.

 ### <b>1.1</b> Conventions Used in This Document